-Is there a class I can take to help fast-track my virtual assistant business?
+Is there a virtual assistant course I can take to help fast-track my business?

-If you want to stand out from the crowd and learn from someone who started a successful VA business from scratch and now consistently earns over $10,000 a month, then consider checking out Kayla’s course, $10K VA.
+If you want to stand out from the crowd and learn from someone who started a successful VA business from scratch and now consistently earns over $10,000 a month, then consider checking out Kayla’s virtual assistant course, $10K VA.

 But what if I have no experience as a virtual assistant?